2017 Competitive Elite Season - Tryout Schedule - 2/26/2017 Update

 Q: If my child makes an Elite team, do I need to register my child for the primary Fall season in addition to the Elite season?

-Answer: No, the Elite program has been modified to allow players to play on an Elite team without necessarily having to play in the primary Fall (“House”) season.
+Answer: No, the Elite program allows players to concentrate on the Elite team without having to play in the Fall season.

 Q: If my child makes an Elite team and they also want to play in the primary Fall season, is this allowed?

-Q: I already signed up my child for the Fall season.
-Can I still try out for Elite and what happens to the Fall fee that I already paid?
+Q: I already signed up my child for the Spring season.
+Can I still try out for Elite and what happens to the Spring fee that I already paid?

 Q: I cannot make the tryout date/time.
 How does that affect my child's chances of getting on an Elite team?

-Answer: The league would like to see as many players at the tryouts as possible so they can be evaluated with their peers.
-Attending Elite tryouts, while not mandatory, is strongly encouraged to give players the best opportunity to show the coaches their skills.
+Answer: The league would like to see prospective players participating in as many of the tryouts as possible.
+Attending Elite tryouts, while not mandatory, is strongly encouraged to give players the best opportunity to show the evaluating coaches their skills.
 Players may also be observed by evaluators in game situations with their Fall team or Select team.